 At the end of each sprint, you should have a completed prototype of your software, implementing all the features you committed to during the sprint.
 Moreover, those features should be documented and tested (preferably by automated testing tools with full unit and integration tests).

 You will need to:

 - Commit all your changes to your repository

 - Create a release tag for the sprint

 - Upload your release URL.

-Is there a consistent and understandable coding style employed throughout the code base?
-Are variable names consistent and descriptive of their roles?
-Is indentation used consistently to delineate nested code bodies?
+There is a consistent and understandable coding style employed throughout the code base.
+Variable names consistent and descriptive of their roles.
+Indentation used consistently to delineate nested code bodies.

-Does the code include a detailed inline documentation description of each class, method, and function at their point of declaration?
-Is an auto-document style used for inline comments?
-Are non-obvious sections of code commented with a description of their purpose?
-Is the documentation legible, grammatically correct, and profanity free?
+The code includes detailed inline documentation description of each class, method, and function at their point of declaration.
+When available, an auto-document style used for inline comments.
+Non-obvious sections of code commented with a description of their purpose.
+The documentation is legible, grammatically correct, and profanity free.

-Is the documentation sufficient to orient a new programmer to the codebase and describe where the important aspects of the code are located?
-Does the programmer documentation include diagrams of the code structures and how they interact (i.e. class diagrams, database diagrams, use-case diagrams) where appropriate?
-Does the documentation describe how to set up the development and deployment environments?
-Is the documentation legible, grammatically correct, and profanity free?
+The documentation sufficient to orient a new programmer to the codebase and describe where the important aspects of the code are located.
+Programmer documentation include appropriate diagrams to convey code structure and functionality (i.e. Context, Containers, Components, and Code diagrams, Class Diagrams, Database Diagrams, Swimlanes, Use-Case diagrams).
+The documentation legible, grammatically correct, and profanity free.

-Does the release include an appropriate test suite that performs unit and integration tests on the existing code base?
-Do all tests pass?
-If an automated test suite is not possible, does the release include a written test plan and documentation of its outcome for the release?
+The release include an appropriate test suite that performs unit and integration tests on the existing code base.
+All tests pass.
+Where an automated test suite is not possible, the release includes a written test plan and documentation of its outcome for the release.